The cause of narcolepsy is unknown. In Europe, Japan, and the US, incidence is 0.2 to 1.6/1000. Narcolepsy is equally common in both sexes.

 The maintenance of wakefulness test does not help with diagnosis but does help monitor treatment efficacy.

-Some patients who have occasional episodes of sleep paralysis or hypnagogic and hypnopompic hallucinations, infrequent and partial cataplexy, and mild EDS need no treatment.
-For others, stimulant drugs and anticataplectic drugs are used.
-Patients should also get enough sleep at night and take brief naps (< 30 min) at the same time every day (typically afternoon).
+Narcolepsy may not require treatment if patients have occasional episodes of sleep paralysis or hypnagogic and hypnopompic hallucinations, infrequent and partial cataplexy, and mild EDS.
+For others, wake-promoting drugs and anticataplectic drugs are used.
+Patients should also get enough sleep at night and take brief naps (< 30 minutes) at the same time every day (typically afternoon).

 Modafinil, a long-acting wake-promoting drug, can help patients with mild to moderate EDS.
 The mechanism of action is unclear.
-Typically, modafinil 100 to 200 mg po is given in the morning.
+Typically, modafinil 100 to 200 mg orally is given in the morning.
 Dose is increased to 400 mg as needed.
-Doses > 400 mg have not been shown to be more effective.
 If effects do not last into the evening, a small 2nd dose (eg, 100 mg) at noon or 1 pm may be used, although this dose sometimes interferes with nocturnal sleep.
-Alternatively, a short-acting form of methylphenidate can be added in the afternoon on a regular or as-needed basis.

-Armodafinil, the R-enantiomer of modafinil, has similar benefits and adverse effects; dosage is 150 or 250 mg po once in the morning.
+Armodafinil, the R-enantiomer of modafinil, has similar benefits and adverse effects but is longer-acting; dosage is 150 or 250 mg orally once in the morning.

-Na oxybate can also be used to treat EDS and cataplexy.
-A dose of 2.25 g po is taken at bedtime while in bed, followed by the same dose 2.5 to 4 h later.
-The maximum dose is 9 g/night.
+Sodium oxybate can also be used to treat EDS and cataplexy; it is the drug of choice for cataplexy.
+A dose of 2.25 g orally is taken at bedtime while in bed, followed by the same dose 2.5 to 4 hours later.
+The maximum dose is 9 g a night.
 Adverse effects include headache, nausea, dizziness, nasopharyngitis, somnolence, vomiting, urinary incontinence, and sometimes sleepwalking.
-Na oxybate is a schedule III drug and has potential for abuse and dependence.
-It is contraindicated in patients with succinic semialdehyde dehydrogenase deficiency and should not be used in patients with untreated respiratory disorders.
+Sodium oxybate is a schedule III drug and has potential for abuse and dependence.
+It is contraindicated in patients with succinic semialdehyde dehydrogenase deficiency and should be used cautiously in patients with untreated respiratory disorders and congestive heart failure (because of its high sodium load).

-Narcolepsy may be caused by autoimmune destruction of hypocretin-containing neurons in the lateral hypothalamus in genetically at-risk patients.
+Narcolepsy may be caused by autoimmune destruction of hypocretin-containing neurons in the lateral hypothalamus.

-The main symptoms are excessive daytime sleepiness (EDS), cataplexy, hypnagogic and hypnopompic hallucinations, and sleep paralysis.
+The main symptoms are excessive daytime sleepiness (EDS), cataplexy, hypnagogic and hypnopompic hallucinations, sleep paralysis, and disturbed nocturnal sleep.

 Confirm the diagnosis by polysomnography and multiple sleep latency testing.

-EDS usually responds to modafinil (sometimes used with methylphenidate, an amphetamine derivative) or to Na oxybate.
+EDS usually responds to modafinil or another wake-promoting drug; cataplexy responds to sodium oxybate.